Faleay/project-dungeon/README.md

-# project-dungeon
+# project-dungeon (not final name)

+## About

- This is my diploma project with dungeon-crawl roguelite game writed on HTML, CSS and JS
+This is diploma project for my collage.
+This is small game coded on HTML, CSS and JavaScript.